Tourism takes a hit in Wichita metro area from COVID-19

 Wichita, Kan.
-(KSNW) – Visit Wichita is reporting tourism is down roughly $18 Million.
+(KSNW) – Visit Wichita Convention & Visitors Bureau is reporting tourism is down roughly $18 Million.

 But there is room for optimism as some of it is bouncing back after taking a hit from COVID-19.